Yang Li-hua: Early career and broadcasting

-Yang made her starring debut at age 16 in the opera Lu Wen-long 《陸文龍》.
-Her performances received public acclaim, and she was recruited by the Sai Chin Pao opera troupe, later being promoted alongside Hsiao Ming-ming (小明明), Hsiao Feng-hsien (小鳳仙), and other popular stars as the troupe's "Seven Immortals" (七仙女).
+Yang made her starring debut at age 16 in the opera Lu Wen-long《陸文龍》.
+Her performances received public acclaim, and she was recruited by the Sai Chin Pao opera troupe, later being promoted alongside Hsiao Ming-ming (小明明), Hsiao Feng-hsien (小鳳仙), and other popular opera singers as the troupe's "Seven Immortals" (七仙女).
 The group was invited by the Chinese expatriate community in the Philippines to perform in Manila, and they went on a six-month tour of the Philippines.
 Yang earned enough money to buy a house for her parents, the first they had ever owned, and developed a southeast Asian fan base.

-During that period, Taiwanese opera was in decline, with the few remaining performance opportunties at outdoor religious ceremonies, weddings, and funerals.
 By 1962, the development of the domestic TV and movie industries had reduced the number of theatrical groups in Taiwan from around 200 down to 30.
 Yang's group disbanded in 1964, and she spent a year in her home village unemployed, before joining the Tien Ma Group in 1965, which became the watershed of Yang's career.

 In an attempt to revive the genre, some radio shows again began highlighting Taiwanese opera, and performances by the Tien Ma Group were broadcast live throughout the island.
-Yang became a popular radio performer, with well-known hits such as Xue Dingshan 《薛丁山》.
+Yang became a popular radio performer, with hits such as Xue Dingshan《薛丁山》.
 The lack of audience gave Yang experience of performing multiple characters at the same time, as radio stations attempted to economise.
 However, performing in falsetto was hard on Yang, who had previously always pushed her voice low to play male characters.

 In 1966, when black-and-white television arrived in Taiwan, the only television station at the time, TTV, sought to add Taiwanese opera to its programming.
-Yang's troupe, Tienma, was selected for a weekly spot on the channel on the basis of its performance of Loyal Yue Fei 《岳飛》 with Yang in the lead role.
-Her performances during this period helped to popularise Taiwanese opera for new audiences, and Yang became a household name, known as the superstar of Taiwanese opera.
-During tours of Taiwan or abroad every few years, Yang was idolised by fans, who would often place gold pendants around her neck or thrown money onto the stage in red envelopes to express their admiration.
+Yang's troupe, Tienma, was selected for a weekly spot on the channel on the basis of its performance of Loyal Yue Fei《岳飛》with Yang in the lead role.
+Her performances during this period helped to popularise Taiwanese opera for new audiences, and Yang became a household name.
+During tours of Taiwan or abroad every few years, Yang was idolised by fans, who would often place gold pendants around her neck or thrown money onto the stage in red envelopes.